 Crisis situation scenario

-The teams took Second and Third Place – an outstanding achievement which the students attributed to the diversity of their teams.
+Teams NOBUS and ETHernet took Second and Third Place – an outstanding achievement, which the students attributed to the diversity of their teams.
 “In our case,״ emphasised one NOBUS team member, “diversity was really essential because each of us had a different approach to the issue.
 It was not necessarily easier, but it was more efficient in finding a proper solution.
 Cyber security is a very complex area and needs complex preparation and solutions."

 What is your organisation's cyber security maturity level?